-Treasury to reduce to zero its liquidation preference rights in the enterprises or to convert its preferred stock into less valuable common stock.
+Trump would have required Treasury to reduce to zero its liquidation preference rights in the enterprises or to convert its preferred stock into less valuable common stock.
 The President at all times had plenary authority over the Secretary of the Treasury and could have directed the Secretary to reduce Treasury's interests in the enterprises.
-Thus, as this Court recognized, this is not a situation in which a court has to "speculate" about whether the President had sufficient control over the Third Amendment to bring about the changes plaintiffs hypothesize.
+Thus, this is not a situation in which a court has to "speculate" about whether the President had sufficient control over the Third Amendment to bring about the changes plaintiffs hypothesize.
 Id. at 594.
 He plainly did.
 Moreover, in asking this Court to enter an injunction dramatically reducing Treasury's rights in the enterprises, plaintiffs ask this Court to take action on the President's purported behalf that the President himself could have taken, but did not.
 Plaintiffs' request is neither logical nor consistent with fundamental separation-of-powers principles.

 Plaintiffs' conjecture about the actions President Trump would have taken absent the removal restriction also cannot be squared with the actions he and the Senate-confirmed Director he selected actually undertook.
-President Trump's confirmed Director continued to defend and implement the Third Amendment in the years following his appointment.
+President Trump's confirmed Director continued to defend the Third Amendment in the years following his appointment.
 And while the Director twice negotiated alterations to the purchase agreements, he did not negotiate anything resembling the changes to the purchase agreements that plaintiffs claim the President desired.
 To the contrary, the alterations the Director negotiated (involving an increase in Treasury's liquidation preference) are precisely the opposite of what plaintiffs hypothesize.
-Plaintiffs' alternative reality is without any basis.